l-with/terraform-provider-ldap/docs/index.md

 This is done in a strict generic way: the details are specified through the attribute `data_json`.

+## Why generic?

+I am convinced that a terraform provider should match the structure of the API used.

+The other perspective would be to match the structure of a specific LDAP service.
+The argument against is that LDAP services are generic tools with different characteristic.

+If you need specific structures, you can code them in terraform.
+If you like to reuse these structures, you can implement a terraform module.

 ## Example Usage

 ```terraform